BoldBigflank/blind-escape-room/README.md

 [ANIMALS]You find a combination lock.
 Animals in cages tell you the combination, and a poster shows air/land/water in order.
 Upon entering, you are able to [start the power generator]
 +
 [COMPUTER]A computer mainframe needs to be booted properly.
-After hitting the three buttons at the proper time, an [oscilliscope appears on the screen].
+After hitting the three buttons at the proper time, an [oscilloscope appears on the screen].
 +
-[OSCILLISCOPE]You see an Oscilliscope displaying a wavy line.
+[OSCILLOSCOPE]You see an Oscilloscope displaying a wavy line.
 After fixing the distortion, you [XXXXXXXXX]

 [COMBOLIGHT]Buttons around the room toggle multiple lights/latches in an area.
 When all are set, then [XXXXXXXXX]